johnw1llliam/project-yuuka/README.md

 - Format Data: Custom Code nodes format this data into a clean, human-readable list for the AI.
 - AI Analysis: All the financial data is passed to the "Yuuka" agent, who is prompted to "analyze ~~her boyfriend's~~ daily expenses" and provide a (likely annoyed) summary.
 - This workflow shares the same MongoDB Chat Memory, so the daily analysis becomes part of the ongoing conversation history.

+## Usage
+You can use this project to create a website or app.
+There is a MySQL database there that I use in Streamlit for my money management website.
+Feel free to modify the SQL and Workflow.

+## Post Scriptum
+Please tag me if you created something from this workflow, I am eiger to see your creation :D